kristenvaccaro/antisocial-computing/assignments.md

 ## Week 1 Assignments (Final Project Teams, Signups for Presenting, Leading Discussion, Scribing)

-Sign up to present, lead discussion and scribe: https://docs.google.com/spreadsheets/d/1qX3V0SEcqJV2yoQ8G3O4tYGovvPN05OsIS2HGnc-KAY/edit?usp=sharing
+Sign up to present and lead discussion **twice** (2x present, 2x lead discussion): https://docs.google.com/spreadsheets/d/1tq-4L7oTREPUxCSXzlxk0xo7Tvv2iIJ2vxuR6rIVayQ/edit?usp=sharing

 ## Critique

-You will need to write a [critique](https://kristenvaccaro.github.io/antisocial-computing/critiques.html) on one of the readings for this class.
+You will need to write one [critique](https://kristenvaccaro.github.io/antisocial-computing/critiques.html) on one of the readings for this class.
 A critique is also due one week after the reading is discussed in class.
+You do not need to inform us which reading you plan to write the critique for.

 If you do not receive an A, you may resubmit up to two times.
+Note this is only available if you pick an early week (i.e., feedback can take up to one week, so after week 5 you are not guaranteed to be able to use both submissions).

 ## Presenting & Leading Discussion